elianalopez/elianalopez/README.md

 ### Hi there 👋

-My name is Eliana Lopez
+My name is Eliana Lopez and I am a student studying mathematics, however I enjoy the mathematical applications behind programming

 ## Find me on the web🌎:
 <a href="https://www.linkedin.com/in/eliana-idalys-lopez">LinkedIn 💼</a>